Villiger 39 St Josephs University

 Double drop theory (Tab won't let me drop both debaters).

 Obvious and excessive trolling.
-Over trolling will get you dropped with very low speaks and an angry ballot.
+Trolling too hard will get you dropped with very low speaks and an angry ballot.
 Tacit trolling, though, will make a round fun.

 Saying game over when it's not or on the wrong part of the flow.
 You need to be correct when you say it or at least be on the correct part of the flow.
 Being correct when you say game over will be awarded with higher speaks.